piebro/physarum-latent-walk/README.md

 ## Usage

-How to use the functions can be found in the example notebook.
+An example of how to use the the dataset and generate a latent walk with the model can be found in example.ipynb.
+To open the notebook in google colab click [here](https://colab.research.google.com/github/piebro/physarum-latent-walk/blob/master/example.ipynb)